 Interested in learning more about Student Activities' events?
 We've listed a few of our best programs right here!

 Philly Connections presents students with the opportunity to experience the many cultural aspects of a major U.S. city within the budget of a college student.
 Encompassing every fun event in and around the area, students are given a rare chance to experience Philadelphia at fantastic discount prices!
 Check out our web site for deals on sporting events, annual events and theater tickets.

-Visit the second floor of the Student Center every Friday from 9 PM to 12 AM for your weekly dose of fun, co-hosted by Student Activities and selected student organizations.
+Visit the second floor of the Student Center most Fridays from 9 PM to 12 AM for your dose of fun, food and entertainment.
 The events on tap for the evening are different each week, but you are guaranteed a chance to win prizes, listen to your favorite music, and eat a fulfilling snack!

 Memorable Moments offers students the opportunity to meet others and explore a new country through a cultural exhibition and food at a Philadelphia restaurant.
 Visit one of three countries each semester and go on a memorable mini-tour of that country's offerings in or near Philadelphia.
 Check out our web site to find the upcoming dates.

 The Service Immersion Program is designed to actively engage Temple University students in meaningful experiences that foster cultural awareness and social responsibility through service, learning, and reflection.
 Service Immersion Programs include at least 6 weeks of learning sessions culminating in a 5-7 day immersive experience.
 The destination of each experience varies as does the social justice issue explored by each group.
 Program descriptions and application instructions are updated each fall and provided on our web site.
 Students interested in participating are encouraged to apply in the fall semester for our programs that take place in the spring semester.

 Office of Student Media